cahilltr/massden/HyperparameterOptimization/readme.md

 - parameter. : This is the start of a parameter that the ML algorithm will use and be altered by the optmization algorithm

 ### Specifiying Parameters
-Params are specified min,max,runningValue,step(optional)
+Numeric Params are specified min,max,runningValue,step(optional)
 - i.e. parameter.myparam=0,5,3,1

+Categorical Params are specified (semicolon separated values), runningValue
+- i.e. parameter.myCategoricalParam=("sadf"; "321"; "900"),"900"

+Numeric Final params are specified runningValue
+- i.e. final.parameter.myparamfinal=3

-Final params are specified runningValue final.parameter.myparamfinal=3
+Categorical Final params are specified runningValue
+- i.e. final.parameter.myCategoricalParam=(3)

 ## Limitations
 - Currently, only numeric datatypes can be optimized by the Optimiation Algorithms.